-OK, admittedly, there’s no evidence that Sir Francis ever said that knowledge is power.
+OK, true: there’s no evidence that Francis Bacon ever said that knowledge is power.
 But that doesn’t matter.
 What does matter is that the old adage is correct: the more information you have about the things the better off you’re going to be.

-Oh, and remember that other old adage, the one about “What you don’t know can’t hurt you”?
-That one is not correct, especially when it comes to managing your web site.
+And remember that other old adage, the one about “What you don’t know can’t hurt you”?
+Well, that one is not correct, especially when it comes to managing your website.
 In that case, knowledge is everything; after all, you need to know the answers to questions like:

 - Are more people logging onto your web site than were logging on a year ago?